williemomz/PHP-DEMO/README.md

-# WILLIAM-ZALEGO
-WEB PRACTICAL INTERVIEW
+# SAMPLE PHP & MYSQL PROJECT

 Database and table structure I have used for this application is in the sql directory.
 To modify Database settings to a remote or local database, please edit the db.php file.